 It is estimated that £300 million every year is wasted on unused prescription medicines alone.
 These medicines are also a potential risk of drug abuse and overdose.
 Developing public awareness by education to reduce availing unnecessary prescriptions, recycling unwanted and expired medications and safe disposal of medicine would help to reduce the cost and risks.
-By working with the pharmacies, GP surgeries and community workers, this cost can be reduced 60%.
+By working with the pharmacies like Blink Health, GP surgeries and community workers, this cost can be reduced 60%.
 Local initiatives such as medicine waste.com have created this awareness successfully and creation of a national programme would improve this awareness further.
 Programmes such as ‘what a waste’ and ‘Shine’ (which aim to reduce pharmaceutical waste in care homes in Northumberland) have proven to save 50 million pound per year, the money which could be spent on improving efficiency and quality.

 Prevention is a key factor that could lead to a more efficient healthcare system; even the Hippocratic Oath states that ‘prevention is preferable to cure’.
 The resources spent on improving primary prevention of widely prevalent disease such as diabetes, coronary artery disease, smoking induced lung disease, some cancers, sexually transmitted disease such as AIDS and obesity would potentially reduce the prevalence of these disease which are major burden on our health system.
 About 12.5 billion pounds a year, a large percentage of the NHS budget is spent on illness caused by excessive alcohol consumption, smoking and obesity.
 The resources spend on the education programmes targeting discontinuation of damaging habits such as smoking, excessive alcohol consumption, recreational drug use, unhealthy eating, and sedentary lifestyle is a good investment in the long term as this will greatly reduce the number of people acquiring the disease.
 This will save millions of lives, improve the health of the nation and reduce the burden on our services which will help to divert the available resources where it is much needed.